chef/chef-web-docs/content/attribute_precedence.md

 Applying the role `override` first lets you use the same role in a set of environments.
 Applying the environment `override` on top of the role `override` lets you define a subset of these with environment-specific settings.

-This is useful if you have an environment that is different within a sub-set of a role.
+This is useful if you have an environment that's different within a sub-set of a role.
 For example, the role for an application server may exist in all environments, but one environment may use a different database server.

 {{< /note >}}